-Can I make Internet phone calls if my Internet connection is down?
+Can I make calls if my Internet connection is down?

-No. When you make Internet phone calls, your high-speed Internet connection must be active.
+When you make Internet phone calls, your high-speed Internet connection must be active.
+However, you can make calls using your landline.

 Can I make calls while I'm browsing the Internet?